nation3/law/Constitution.linked.md

 The DAO commits to implement the following amendments to this Constitution and the Designated Smart Contracts, once technically possible and reasonable considering available development resources.

-a) Removal of the Meta Guild and transition toward the Guardian Guild.
-#) Incorporation of an anonymous voting mechanism with binding enactment on Ethereum.
+a) Incorporation of an anonymous voting mechanism with binding enactment on Ethereum.
 #) Transferring the ratification power of veNATION Holders to Citizens.
-#) Allowing Citizens to enforce on Ethereum the election and dismissal of members of the Guardian Guild and the Supreme Court Multisig.
+#) Allowing Citizens to enforce on Ethereum the election and dismissal of members of the Guardian Multisig and the Supreme Court Multisig.
 This amendment shall be executed before June 2023.
 #) Making all Governance Proposals be subject to a period of [%Proposal Dispute Period] in which any Citizen might dispute their constitutionality or alignment with North Star Metrics in a Nested Court or the Supreme Court.
 Thus removing the permission of the Supreme Court Multisig to submit Governance Proposals.
 #) Allowing every Citizen to keep their citizenship private to the public, while allowing Nation3 to cryptographically prove its census of citizens.